How to make Google Slides that look good

 Before we get into it, let’s start with the cardinal rule of presentation-making.

 The single biggest mistake we see all the time is people who try to “design” slides before having a clear idea of what they want the presentation to say.
-You should align visual design to content structure, not the other way around.
+You need to map your visual design to content structure, not the other way around.

 We strongly recommend that you start by mapping out your content.
 Start with an outline that will force you to clarify the goals and shape of your presentation and hone in on your key messages.
-Don’t worry about writing all of the copy on the page yet, but try to get to a list of slide titles.
+Don’t worry about writing every slide, but try to get to a list of slide titles and the supporting points for each slide.

 • Who’s the audience?
 (What should be the voice and tone?)